tsvwg/wg-materials/ietf117/minutes-1.md

 Mikhel Abrahamsson : Example configs to implement this in common network are needed.
 Martin Duke : This should not be published (relayed from chat by remote participant, not Martin’s own position)

-    To be put on agenda in IETF118
+    To be put on agend* in IETF118

 ## 9. Individual Drafts